Anisotropy-driven topological quantum phase transition in magnetic impurities: Main properties of the two-channel spin-1 models

-For equivalent channels, it has been found that the TQPT in the A2CS1KM takes place for anisotropy $D_c \sim 2.5\;T_K$, where $T_K$ is the Kondo temperature for $D=0$~\cite{blesio19}.
+In the simplest case, without spin or channel anisotropy ($B=0$, $J_{K}^{\tau} = J_K$ independent of $\tau$), it has been found that the TQPT in the A2CS1KM occurs at an anisotropy $D_c \sim 2.5\;T_K$, where $T_K$ is the Kondo temperature for $D=0$~\cite{blesio19}.
 The evolution of the spectral density for localized states $\rho(\omega)$ with $D$ for constant $T_K$ is shown in Fig. 11 of Ref.~\cite{blesio19}, where an abrupt change at the Fermi level signals the critical value $D_c$

 In Fig. \ref{totra} we represent $\rho(\omega)$ for different Kondo exchange couplings $J_K$, keeping $D = 0.0027\;W$ constant, where $W$ is the half-bandwidth of the conduction bands, taken as the energy unit. $r \equiv J_K/J_{Kc}$, where $J_{Kc}$ is the critical Kondo coupling for the given $D$ ($J_{K}$ such that $D \simeq 2.5\; T_K$).
 The numerical calculations were performed with the Ljubljana code of the NRG~\cite{zitko09,nrglj}.
 We assume flat conduction bands extending from $-W$ to $W$ for both symmetries.